Wowowee: World tours

 Wowowee had broadcast episodes from other locations in the Philippines, and had also gone on world tours to other countries such as the United States (Atlantic City, San Francisco, New York City, Las Vegas, Los Angeles, Reno, Chicago, Honolulu, Atlantic City, San Diego, Houston, and Guam), Australia (Sydney), Canada (Winnipeg) and the United Arab Emirates (Dubai).

-In celebration of TFC's 15th anniversary and Wowowees 4th anniversary, Wowowee held a grand world tour in 2009.
+In celebration of TFC's fifteenth anniversary and Wowowees fourth anniversary, Wowowee held a grand world tour in 2009.
 Starting in Dubai, the tour reached Italy, United States (San Francisco, Seattle, Orlando and Las Vegas) and Canada (Toronto).

 2006: Alay sa Kapamilya

-Alay sa Kapamilya was a program organized by ABS-CBN as an observation for the PhilSports Arena stampede victims.
+Alay sa Kapamilya was a program organized by ABS-CBN as an observance of sympathy for the PhilSports Arena stampede victims.
 It preempted Wowowee for six days while the network decided over the fate of the variety show.
 The shows were a solemn tribute to the victims, featuring performances by ABS-CBN regulars.
-Eventually, ABS-CBN decided to temporarily cancel the variety show until the start of the show's second iteration on March 11, 2006.
+Eventually, ABS-CBN decided to end the variety show's first iteration until the start of the second on March 11, 2006.

-2006: Honoring Overseas Filipino Workers
+2006: Honoring overseas Filipino workers

 On several occasions, the show has paid tribute to Overseas Filipino Workers (OFWs) serving across the world.
-On the August 2, 2006, episode, Wowowee with cooperation with the Overseas Workers Welfare Administration (OWWA) produced a special edition saluting and featuring female OFW's who returned from Lebanon where a war was present in that country.
+On the August 2, 2006, episode, Wowowee with cooperation with the Overseas Workers Welfare Administration (OWWA) produced a special edition saluting and featuring female OFWs who returned from Lebanon where a war was present in that country.
 They were all invited to attend and even participate in the show that day.
-The contestants during the first half that day were close friends of the OFWs, while an unspecified number of OFW's participated in "The Ultimate Pera O Bayong".
-All the winnings won during the show were combined together and evenly distributed to all of the OFWs in the audience, with the grand total of winnings being PHP1,390,000.
+The contestants during the first half that day were close friends of the OFWs, while an unspecified number of OFWs participated in "The Ultimate Pera O Bayong".
+All the winnings won during the show were combined and evenly distributed to all of the OFWs in the audience, with the grand total of winnings being PHP1,390,000.